unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/ServerHosting.md

 # Server Hosting

+!!!
+Warning
+    **New Unturned server hosting rules are in effect**

+    Read [the Server Monetization Policy page](/docs/Server-Hosting/Monetization.md) for more info.

 All multiplayer servers are hosted using the Unturned Dedicated Server tool, which is installed and updated through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.

 ???+ Tip "Windows Server Hosting Tutorial Video"